karlstav/cava/README.md

 Cava also disables the terminal cursor, and turns it back on on exit, but in case it terminates unexpectedly, run `setterm -cursor on` to get it back.e

 Tip: Cava will look much nicer in small font sizes.
 Use a second terminal emulator for cava and set the font size to 1.
-Warning, can cause high CPU usage and latency if the terminal window is to large!
+Warning, can cause high CPU usage and latency if the terminal window is too large!

 Latency notes